Stereochron Island manifesto

 Out there in the Monochronic states, we force ourselves to match the unrelenting, unchanging beat of the clock.

-On Stereochron we think of the clock’s hour hand as a solidified suns sehadowvered from its source.
+On Stereochron Island we think of the clock’s hour hand as a solidified sun shadow severed from its source.
 We demand that this idealised, abstract, rigid form be anchored back into the unruly matter of life.

 On Stereochron we have returned to marking time by the relationship of our tiny boot-shaped portion of Earth to the Sun.
 By doing this, we have begun to see how we are tied to the Sun.
 Its shifting rays pull us through time, immersing us in the flux of life.
 At night the star clock brings us another sense of time entirely.